adrialu/terraform-consul/ansible/roles/README.md

 - adds custom bashrc and vimrc files (for demonstration/utility purposes)

 `netplan`
-- replaces the _cloud-init_-provided netplan configuration
+- replaces the [cloud-init](https://launchpad.net/cloud-init)-provided netplan configuration
 	- we opted to replace the configuration instead of using a module to make it idempotent

 `consul`